learn-co-curriculum/staff-onboarding-tasks/README.md

 # Things to do in real life

-- **Take a campus tour.** You'll probably walk around when you're onboarding, but make sure to talk a roundabout campus and check out where our classrooms are, where to find supplies, and what a Borg is :)
+- **Take a campus tour.** You'll probably walk around when you're onboarding, but make sure to talk a roundabout campus and check out where our classrooms are, where to find supplies, and what Borg is :)

 - **Get some swag.** Introduce yourself to Julian Shapiro (Campus Manager), and ask him for some swag!
 We have t-shirts, sweatshirts and stickers.
 Go see what's in stock for you :)